ervandew/eclim/doc/content/guides/troubleshoot.rst

 experienced and the steps for diagnosing the cause of that behavior.

-If you can't find the answer to your question here, be sure to take a look at the :ref:`faq <vim/faq>` to see if your question is answered there.
+If you can't find the answer to your question here, be sure to take a look at the :doc:`faq </vim/faq>` to see if your question is answered there.

 .. _ts_workspace: